filakhtov/gentoo-use-docs/x11-misc/lightdm.md

 This flag should be enabled if the target system to be used with the GNOME desktop environment.

+### gtk
+Pull in the [x11-misc/lightdm-gtk-greeter](../x11-misc/lightdm-gtk-greeter.md) package as a dependency to install GTK greeter for LightDM and set it as a default greeter.

+This flag should be enabled if the LightDM to be use with the GTK+-based desktop environment, e.g. Cinnamon, XFCE.

 ### introspection
 Pass the `--enable-introspection` option to the configure script.
 Build and install the `liblightdm-gobject-1` library - a GObject client library and generate the `LightDM-1.gir` GIR metadata file to provide dynamic bindings for the `liblightdm` library to languages other than C using the GObject introspection.